APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/README.md

 Project data is static data that is not created or modified by a project.
 Dynamic data that is created or modified by a project should be stored in the **appdata** folders.

-The **projdata/** folder is built using [projdata](https://github.com/aprettycoolprogram/dotfiles-templates-and-gists-etc/tree/master/template/projdata)
+The **projdata/** folder is built using the [projdata/ template](https://github.com/aprettycoolprogram/dotfiles-templates-and-gists-etc/tree/master/template/projdata)
 (b200708)

-# PROJDATA/ STRUCTURE
+# PROJDATA/ FRAMEWORK
-The top-level structure of pr **projdata/** looks like this:
+The top-level of **projdata/** looks like this:
 | projdata/                           |                                                                   |
 |:------------------------------------|:------------------------------------------------------------------|
 | [asset/](#project-assets)           | Project assets                                                    |